 Each runner can prepare two drop bags.
 The laminated number cards should be attached on those bags.
 The laminated cards and one 40 litter waterproof drop bag will be given at bib distribution.
 The drop bags may be left at the race headquarters before starting.

-Drop bag transported to the goal at Hira Lake House directly (Any kind of bags)
+Drop bag transported to the finish at Carmel Beach Club directly (Any kind of bags)

-Drop bag to be transported to the following three aid stations.（40 little waterproof bag given at bib distribution）
+Drop bag to be transported to the following three aid stations.（Use the 40 little waterproof bag given at bib distribution）

 All items should be packed in a Boston bag of about 40L of waterproof material provided by the organizer as a drop bag.
 The drop bag will be transported to the three aid stations and the goal in the following order sequent by the organizer.